michaelnicol/maze3d/README.md

 ### CDN Client Side Only

-maze3d also offers CDN support for client side due to cross origin security policies.
-This works by accessing the Github file directly, and importing as ```content-type: application/javascript; charset=utf-8```:
+maze3d also offers CDN support for the client side due to cross-origin security policies.
+This works by accessing the Github file directly and importing it as ```content-type: application/javascript; charset=utf-8```:

 ```
 <script type="module">